pansapiens/seguid-engine/README.md

   (also blindly trusting client)
 * Retrieve a seguid:[id_list] mapping
 * Retrieve multiple seguid:[id_list] mappings in one operation
+* Retrieve SEGUID's based on ID (Thanks to jcao219).

 ## TODO:
 * Insert multiple seguid:[id_list] mappings at once using POST to /seguid/.